ga4gh/vrs/docs/source/impl-guide/computed_identifier.rst

 .. _computed-identifiers:

-.. note:: This section depends on :ref:`ga4gh-identifiers`, which is
+.. note:: This section depends on the :ref:`ga4gh-identifiers`, which
-          submitted concurrently.
-Based on conversations with GA4GH leadership, we have assumed acceptance of the proposal when writing this section.
-In the event that the proposal is not accepted, this section will be modified as described in :ref:`ga4gh-ir-contingency`.
+          is submitted concurrently.
+Based on conversations with GA4GH technical leaders, we expect that the proposal will be approved and have therefore assumed acceptance when writing this section.
+In the event that the proposal is not accepted, this section will be modified as described in :ref:`plan-b`.

 Computed Identifiers